Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/SIGNER_APP_SPEC.md

 air-gapped device.
 Data exchange is supported via QR codes or deeplinks, depending on the device setup and platform capabilities.

+## Dynamic Offline Wallet Support

+Dynamic offline mode keeps the signer isolated from any network while still allowing flexible, multi-chain usage.
+To enable it end to end:

+1. **Prepare a dedicated device**
+   - Factory reset or wipe an existing handset, then keep it permanently in airplane mode.
+   - Sideload the SignerApp build (from source or a verified package) using a wired transfer.
+Disable all auto-update and background network services.
+2. **Provision keys locally**
+   - Generate new wallets inside SignerApp or import seed phrases using the offline key manager.
+Each key can be tagged by chain (`ton`, `btc`, `tron20`) so the signer can dynamically select the right schema.
+   - Assign strong passwords for every key vault.
+Back up the encrypted key set to external storage that never reconnects to the internet.
+3. **Shuttle requests air-gapped**
+   - Use animated QR codes or deeplinks encoded on another device to deliver unsigned transactions to the offline signer.
+   - Validate the decoded payload preview before authorizing.
+Signing never exposes private material.
+4. **Export signed payloads securely**
+   - Mirror the transfer channel used for import (QR or deeplink).
+Ensure the recipient device is trusted before revealing the signed BoC.
+   - Rotate keys or wipe the device immediately if an offline compromise is suspected.

+Following this checklist keeps the signer cold while still supporting dynamic network coverage and rapid transaction turnaround.

 ## Signing Protocol

 Transactions originate in Tonkeeper and are presented to SignerApp for